 The following equipment is required to place a Tenckhoff peritoneal dialysis catheter using the Seldinger technique:

-The presence of a skilled assistant during catheter insertion is beneficial but is not strictly necessary as long as patient positioning is correct, and all required equipment is available.
+The presence of a dedicated skilled assistant during catheter insertion is beneficial, but it is not absolutely necessary as long as patient positioning is correct, the patient is calm and cooperative, and all required equipment is available.

 Where feasible, informed consent should be obtained from the patient after explaining the benefits and risk of the procedure, and this should be documented appropriately in the medical notes.
 IV access should be obtained, and monitoring commenced by ECG, blood pressure, and pulse oximetry.
 For peritoneal dialysis catheters, the patient should empty their bowels and bladder before the procedure.
 The patient should then lie supine on the treatment bed.
 Internal jugular or subclavian vein catheters should be placed with the patient in the Trendelenburg position, and with the head facing forward neutrally.
-Femoral vein catheters require exposure to the inguinal area.
+Trendelenburg positioning is not required for femoral vein catheters; instead, the inguinal area should be exposed.
 The chosen insertion site is painted as for a surgical procedure with an antiseptic such as povidone-iodine or 2% chlorhexidine.
-The clinician should don a hat and face mask (preferably with an eye shield or goggles), perform proper hand hygiene, and put on a sterile gown and gloves.
+The clinician should don a hat and face mask (preferably with an eye shield or goggles), perform proper hand hygiene for asepsis, and put on a sterile gown and gloves.
 A sterile drape is placed on the patient so that the aperture exposes the chosen site.

-Insertion of a hemodialysis catheter largely follows the same principles as for other forms of central venous access.
+Insertion of catheters for hemodialysis, hemofiltration, hemodiafiltration or ultrafiltration is largely similar to other forms of central venous access.
 The local surface anatomy is identified; if ultrasound is available, gel and a sterile cover are applied over the probe, and the device is used to visualize the subcutaneous structures to determine the route to the target vein.
 A local anesthetic is injected at the insertion site, first superficially to raise a subcutaneous wheal, and then more deeply to anesthetize tissues in the direction of the vein.

-The introducer needle is attached to a syringe and then inserted through the skin towards the vein, applying constant negative pressure to the plunger of the syringe.
+The introducer needle is attached to a syringe and then inserted slowly through the skin towards the vein, applying constant negative pressure to the plunger of the syringe.
 When a flash of blood is aspirated, the clinician stops advancing the needle and detaches the syringe, covering the aperture of the needle to prevent air from entering.
 An alternative version of this process involves a cannula loaded over the needle; if using this technique, the cannula is threaded into the vein at this point, and the needle and syringe are both removed.
 The guidewire is then gently advanced through the needle (or cannula); if resistance is encountered, the operator should stop and confirm the position of the needle tip before repeating.
-Another variation of the procedure uses a special commercially-available syringe with a built-in channel through the center of the plunger, through which the guidewire can be inserted directly into the needle without needing to detach the syringe.
+Another variation of the procedure uses a Raulerson syringe, a special commercially-available syringe with a built-in channel through the plunger, meaning the guidewire can be inserted directly through the needle without needing to detach the syringe.

 When the guidewire is in place, the needle or cannula is removed.
 The clinician next uses a scalpel to make a small nick in the skin at the site of the guidewire, and the skin dilator is then advanced over the guidewire through the skin into the target vein to open up a tract for the catheter, using constant rotation while advancing it to reduce the likelihood of kinking the wire.
 The dilator is removed while keeping gentle pressure over the site, and the dialysis catheter is then advanced over the wire into the desired depth, making sure to keep hold of the wire at all times to avoid accidental inward migration.
 The wire is then removed and the catheter secured to the skin using suture material and a dressing.
 For internal jugular or subclavian lines, a chest radiograph should be obtained to confirm the position and rule out pneumothorax.